jnozzi/cocoadev.com/markdown/PathForFonts.md

-I'm trying to make a font manager, and for that I need to find the path for a General/NSFont...
+I'm trying to make a font manager, and for that I need to find the path for a NSFont...

 any ideas ?

-/General/PtxMac
+/PtxMac